sgtmons/Set-YubiKeyStaticOTP2/README.md

   - Always ensure accounts protected by static OTPs **also require Multi-Factor Authentication (MFA)** wherever possible.
   - **Regularly rotate passwords and OTPs** associated with YubiKeys used for static authentication.
   - **Physically secure** YubiKeys that store static credentials.
+  - **Train Users** To not leave YubiKeys plugged in and to notify if lost or stolen ASAP.
-  - Avoid using static OTPs for high-risk, highly privileged, or externally exposed accounts.
+  - Avoid using static OTPs for very high-risk, highly privileged, or externally exposed accounts.

 > While these mitigations reduce the risk, **the risk cannot be eliminated entirely**.